OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 #### Step 3: Create Swap File on the USB storage

-Now we need to create the file on the USB drive that will be used as the Swap file.
-We will be using the `dd` utility to help us create the file.
-The `dd` utility is meant to convert and copy files, it is very powerful so it can potentially be very destructive if used incorrectly. **Stay on your toes when using `dd`!**
+Now we need to create the file on the USB drive that will be used as the Swap file using the `dd` utility.
+This utility is meant to convert, copy, and write files.
+It is very powerful and writing to an unintended location can severely damage your system.
+It can potentially be very destructive if used incorrectly.

+>**Be extremely careful when using `dd`!**

 We will run the following `dd` command: